 It’s also clear that more and more B2B buyers do much of their pre-purchase research on mobile devices.
 According to the BCG report, around half of all B2B search queries are made on a smartphone.
 Meanwhile, data cited by eMarketer shows that 82% of B2B buyers access content via a smartphone and 56% through a tablet.

-B2B prospects’ work-related usage of mobile devices is also seeing some significant uptick.
+B2B prospects’ work-related usage of mobile devices is also seeing a significant uptick.
 The above Salesforce survey notes that time spent using mobile devices for work has increased for 63% of B2B buyers.
 BCG also predicts that by 2020, B2B employees’ daily use of mobile devices will reach 3 hours on average.

 #3 Mobile-first, not mobile-only

 Mobile’s growing importance for both marketers and buyers, however, doesn’t mean these two groups solely focus on mobile alone.
-In fact, mobile forms part of an “omnichannel” strategy that brings a seamless experience for B2B buyers across multiple devices and touch points, similar to what consumers encounter all the time.
+In fact, mobile forms part of an “omnichannel” strategy that brings a seamless experience for B2B buyers across multiple devices and touchpoints, similar to what consumers encounter all the time.

 That’s why, according to IBM, close to 80% of B2B buyers want a B2C experience, and 85% of B2B organizations are more than happy to deliver.